filipesilva/fdb/talks/2024-05-london-clojurians.iapresenter/text.md

 	add your own
 	*query.fdb.edn

-Out of the box FileDB supports edn, json, md, and eml data.
+Out of the box FileDB supports loading edn, json, md, and eml data.

 Markdown data is yml front matter, at the start of the md file, fenced between three dashes.
 Obsidian (a markdown editor) uses this format and I find it pretty good.